vrockai/pipeline-test/docs/content.md

 ---

-## Uncovering the genomic potential of the Amazon River microbiome to degrade rainforest organic matter
+## Uncovering the genomic potential of the Amazon River microbiome to degrade rainforest organic matter.
+ 03.11.2020, _CD Santos-Júnior, H Sarmento, FP de Miranda, F Henrique-Silva, R Logares_

+The Amazon River is one of the largest in the world and receives huge amounts of terrestrial organic matter (TeOM) from the surrounding rainforest.
+Despite this TeOM is typically recalcitrant (i.e. resistant to degradation), only a small fraction of it reaches the ocean, pointing to a substantial TeOM degradation by the river microbiome.
+Yet, microbial genes involved in TeOM degradation in the Amazon River were barely known.
+Here, we examined the Amazon River microbiome by analysing 106 metagenomes from 30 sampling points distributed along the river.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00930-w)

+10.1186/s40168-020-00930-w

 ---